Master of Environmental Science, Yale University

-Gao actively shares his work with scholars, conservationists, decision-makers, and the general public.
-He was the winner of the "best talk" prizes in both the Student Conference on Conservation Science in New York (2013) and in Australia (2015).
-He was invited to speak at the IUCN African Elephant Summit (2013) in Botswana, the CITES-Chinese Government International Workshop on Demand-side Strategies for Curbing Illegal Ivory Trade (2015) in China, the Jackson Hole Wildlife Symposium (keynote, 2017) among other conferences.
-Besides, he has delivered lectures and public speeches to thousands of people in China and abroad to raise public awareness for conservation.
-He is a research associate of the Northern Rockies Conservation Cooperative, a National Geographic Society explorer and the winner of the 2016 Marsh Award for Terrestrial Conservation Leadership.
+Gao Yufang actively shares his work with scholars, conservationists, decision-makers, and the general public.
+He was the winner of the "best talk" prizes in the Student Conference on Conservation Science in New York (2013) and Australia (2015).
+He was invited to speak at the IUCN African Elephant Summit (2013) in Botswana, the CITES-Chinese Government International Workshop on Demand-side Strategies for Curbing Illegal Ivory Trade (2015), the Jackson Hole Wildlife Symposium (keynote, 2017) and other conferences.
+He also frequently delivers public lectures to people in China and abroad to raise public awareness for conservation.
+He is a National Geographic Explorer, a research associate of Northern Rockies Conservation Cooperative, and a winner of the 2016 Marsh Award for Terrestrial Conservation Leadership in the UK.

 • December 2018, Yale University, F&ES Student Talk Honored at American Anthropological Association Meeting.

 • May 2018, Yale University, F&ES Doctoral Student Receives 2018 Yale Public Scholar Award.

 • January 2018, Yale University, Solving the Ivory Deadlock.